j0lvera/tequila.scss/README.md

 Tequila.scss
 ========

-A SCSS mixing that creates small, simple and useful fluid grid systems.
+A SCSS mixing that creates small, simple, and useful fluid grid systems.

-The last three years of freelancing I got several issues using other grids, not because they were bad, instead because there is not one complete solution for every problem.
+The last four years of freelancing I got several issues using other grids, not because they were bad, but because there is not one complete solution for every problem.

 I came up with my own solution, a mixing function that can create a fluid grid with the column sizes I need, only that, other customization to the grid can be done with the project requirements.

-Tequila.scss philosophy resides on Doug McIlroy's famous summation of the Unix philosophy:
+The goal of this project resides on Doug McIlroy's famous summation of the Unix philosophy:

 > Write programs that do one thing and do it well.
 Write programs to work together.
 Write programs to handle text streams, because that is a universal interface.